What is orthodontics?

 Do I need to brush my teeth more often if I have braces?

 Drs.
-Bonebreak and Muench recommend brushing your teeth at least twice a day to keep your teeth, gums, and mouth healthy and clean.
+Bonebreak recommend brushing your teeth at least twice a day to keep your teeth, gums, and mouth healthy and clean.
 Brushing regularly will help remove any food that may be caught between your braces.

 You should also floss daily to get between your braces where your brush isn’t able to reach.
 We can show you how to brush and floss properly once your braces are placed.